 Śūnyatā & The State of Being Empty

 "I do not want to make a painting; I want to open up space."
-Lucia Fontana
+Lucio Fontana

 The concept of Zero is to create void and emptiness to create opportunities.
 The Zero group was originally founded by Heinz Mack and Otto Piene and the international ZERO movement which developed post World War II introduced the great void and the concepts of emptiness to the world of art.

 This was the time for new beginnings and starting over as people were lost in the aftermath of the WWII.
 ZERO emphasized this state of new means with the movement of forms and shapes with light and space in a new form of art and expression, breaking free from the traditional ways and concepts.